sparkylinux/sparky-apt/sparky6-apt/README.md

 Sparky6 APT
 This installs Sparky repository list and preferences file to configure APT for Sparky.
-It is targeted to Sparky based on Debian testing Bullseye only.
+It is targeted to Sparky based on Debian Bullseye only.
 Refresh package list after installing or removing sparky-apt package.

 Copyright (C) 2019-2021 Paweł Pijanowski